-So you’ve decided to enroll yourself or your teenager to driving school.
+So you’ve decided to enrol yourself or your teenager to driving school.
 Problem is how do you choose the best one?
 Below is a rundown of some of the basic things to look for when looking up driving schools.
 It is important to know all you can about the driving school you are enrolling into.
 After all, you wouldn’t want to waste your money and compromise yours and your child’s safety right?
 Driving is a skill you will probably use for most of your life after you’ve learned it so it is important to seek the most solid of foundations when it comes to driving.

 In Australia, there are probably hundreds if not thousands of registered driving schools.
 Given the overwhelming number of options available to you how do you distinguish the good from the bad?
 It is important to ask both the school and the instructor if they have been properly certified by national regulating bodies.
 The instructor for example should have a valid Driving Instructor License issued by the RTA (Roads and Traffic Authority).
 He or she should also be a member of Australian Driver Trainers Association or ADTA.
 ADTA is the representative body of professional driving instructors in Australia.
 The organization qualifies and ensures trainers to provide a high standard of instruction in driving all types of vehicles.